lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 ## Best Practices
 Use an inpainting model e.g. lazymixRealAmateur_v40Inpainting.

-Use "VAE Encode (for Inpainting)" with grow_mask_by 12, this feathers the masks a bit.
+Use "InpaintModelConditioning" instead of "VAE Encode (for Inpainting)" to be able to set denoise values lower than 1.

-You may also use Set Latent Noise Mask, but then you may use KJNodes if you want to blur or feather the mask: https://github.com/kijai/ComfyUI-KJNodes/tree/main

-If you want to inpaint fast with SD 1.5, use free size with padding 32.
-You may increase rescale_factor to get more details.
+If you want to inpaint fast with SD 1.5, use ranged size with min width and height 512 and max width and height 768 with padding 32.
+Set high rescale_factor (e.g. 10), it will be adapted to the right resolution.

 If you want to inpaint with SDXL, use forced size = 1024.

 # Changelog
+## 2024-06-07
+- Added a blending radius for seamless inpainting.
+- Added a blur mask setting that grows and blurs the mask, providing better support Better support for InpaintModelConditioning with a new blur mask setting and with extra logic on the external-outpainted area of the image
 ## 2024-06-01
-- The node now resorts to outpainting if the context area doesn't fit in the image (e.g. for large masks that wouldn't fit in the image with the desired aspect ratio).
-This makes forced_size actually force the required size.
 - Force_size is now specified as separate force_width and force_height, to match any desired sampling resolution.
 - New mode: ranged size, similar to free size but also takes min_width, min_height, max_width, and max_height, in order to avoid over scaling or under scaling beyond desirable limits.
 ## 2024-05-15